The National Marine Sanctuary Foundation has launched a $3 million private fundraising campaign to fund the exhibits for the MBNMS Exploration Center.

 Biodiversity - Submarine Canyon

-Across from the kelp, visitors can look over or through a glass railing and into the Submarine Canyon they saw from the landing.
-From here, the visitors can use an interactive video to identify lanternfish and other deepsea animals barely visible in the dim light.
-They can also learn more about the newly discovered diversity of the deep sea and the techniques and technology researchers use to explore this ecosystem.
-Overhead, a pair of monitors displays images of deepsea rocks and animals in the exhibit, transmitted by VideoRay cameras controlled by visitors in a cleft in the rocks.
+Across from the kelp, visitors can look over into a two-story Submarine Canyon they saw from the landing.
+From here, the visitors can operate a remotely operated vehicle (ROV) robot to find deep sea animals from the Monterey Submarine Canyon or the Davidson Seamount.
 As the rocks give way to a Sandy Seafloor, an overhead fishing boat trails a purse seine full of squid.
-Graphics explain the history of sustainability in this area and the role Marine Protected Areas play in maintaining that sustainability.
-The interactive video here compares historical and contemporary fishing techniques and equipment, follows the decline and recovery of whales and sea otters, and may include role playing interactives.
+Graphics explain the history of fishing in the area and the sustainable squid fishery. sustainability in this area.
+The interactive video here compares historical and contemporary fishing.

 Open-Ocean Mini-Theater

-Seabird sounds draw visitors into the Open-Ocean Mini-Theater where they view stunningly beautiful footage that uses migratory species such as fulmars, sea turtles, dolphins, krill and whales to tell the story of the three seasons of the sanctuary and how they affect the weather, water surface conditions and kelp forest growth.
+A large curved screen draws the visitor into an Open-Ocean Mini-Theater where they view stunningly beautiful footage that uses migratory species such as Ocean sunfish, dolphins and whales to tell the story of the three seasons of the sanctuary.

 This is your Sanctuary

-In conclusion, visitors pass between two banks of monitors.
-The first features images of the sanctuary's animals, reinforcing the message "This is your sanctuary, treat it gently."
+In conclusion, visitors pass between a bank of monitors featuring images of the sanctuary's animals, reinforcing the message "This is your sanctuary, treat it gently."
 The second shows human activities and models positive behaviors to support the message "This is your sanctuary, do your part to protect it."
-Visitors see themselves on one of the monitors to emphasize that they are part of the sanctuary, too.
-Key words from the exhibits such as sanctuary, biodiversity and watershed also appear on the screens.
-The images and words change at a relaxed pace so visitors won't feel bombarded with information at the end of their visit.
-As visitors proceed to the elevator and stairs to return to the Lobby, they see a collage of action photos on the far wall including surfing, kayaking, whale watching, fishing, SCUBA diving, beachcombing, tide pooling and bird watching.
+They see a collage of action photos including surfing, kayaking, whale watching, fishing, SCUBA diving, beachcombing, tide pooling and bird watching.
 Who knew there was so much to do in the MBNMS?
 Once back in the lobby, visitors may purchase marine-related merchandise from the Gift Shop or pick up maps to the MBNMS and other National Marine Sanctuaries.
-At designated times, they may go into the Classroom for a facilitated public program involving real-time video from the sanctuary or video feeds from other sanctuaries in the system.
-During the school year, the Classroom will offer standards-based educational programs to K-12 school groups enhanced by live organisms in seawater tanks.